 In this course, students will examine computer hardware, operating systems, and applications such as Microsoft Office 365 and Office 2021.
 They will distinguish software applications relevant to personal and organizational needs such as the Internet and Microsoft Excel.
 Students will also analyze the social and business benefits of using Microsoft Outlook for human capital.
-In addition, they will apply knowledge about word processors, Internet browsers, search spreadsheets, engines, and graphics PowerPoint presentations.
+In addition, they will apply knowledge about word processors, Internet browsers, search engines, spreadsheets, and graphics in PowerPoint presentations.